codetojoy/easter_eggs_for_git/egg_12_remote.md

 #### Step 1: Commit #1 via GitHub

 * Let's simulate work on `origin\master` so that the remote branch will be different.
 * Via the GitHub website, edit `App.java`.
-Change the version to `V 1.0.2` and commit the change with the message `V 1.0.2`.
+Change the version to `V 1.0.2` and commit the change with the message "V 1.0.2".

 #### Step 2: Local work